memphis242/FrequencySensorEmulator/README.md

 No function generator around could do exactly what I needed (duty cycle resolution was not enough, and was super inconvenient to utilize regardless), so I decided that this was easy enough to do with almost any microcontroller.
 I selected the STMicroelectronics Nucleo-144 STM32H743ZI2 development board that I just had on hand from college along with some additional circuitry on a breadboard for the prototype.
 That worked quite well! :partying_face:

-I intend to "professionalize" this device by
+I intend to **professionalize** this device by

 1. bringing the software to higher quality standards,
 2. giving it a friendlier user interface,
-3. improving the reliability of the produced waveform.
+3. improving the reliability of the produced waveform,
+4. adding internal diagnostics with an interface to a user should faults occur,
+5. enclosing the device in a modern style package,
+6. using better potentiometers and buttons,
+7. adding a display,
+8. adding the ability to save settings, faults, and information from the last session,
+9. documentating system, hardware, and software requirements and theory of operation,
+10. creating a simple user guide on a card (though it should not be needed)

 Overall, this is to make the device easier to use and make it more trustworthy, as well as for my own personal enjoyment and skill-sharpening.